Cultivation System: Implementation

 Sorting tobacco leaves in Java during colonial period, in/before 1939.

 Collecting natural rubbers in plantation in Java.
 Rubber tree was introduced by the Dutch from South America.

 The cultivation system was primarily implemented in Java, the center of the colonial state.
 Instead of land taxes, 20% of village land had to be devoted to government export crops; alternatively, peasants had to work in government-owned plantations for 66 days of the year.
 To enforce these policies, Javanese villagers were more formally linked to their villages, sometimes requiring permission to freely travel around the island without permission.
 This policy turned much of Java into a Dutch plantation.
-While in theory at most 20% of land was used for export crop plantation, in practice greater portions of land were used (some sources claim nearly 100%) until native populations had little to plant food crops causing widespread famine.
-The 66 day corvée was also sometimes exceeded.
+Up to 1 million farmers were forced to work under this system at its peak.
+While local farmers officially only had to dedicate 20% of their farmland to cash crop production, in reality they were forced to dedicate significantly more than the originally ordained 20% of their farmland to the cultivation of cash crops, leaving little farmland for local food production.

 To handle and process the cash crops, the Dutch set up a network of local middlemen who profited greatly and so had a vested interest in the system: compradors, similar to the cottier system in Ireland.
 The network was financed by bonds sold to the Dutch and new copper coinage at about a 2:1 ratio to the old, gaining massive seigniorage from the depreciation at the expense of the local economy.
+These middlemen received so-called cultivation percentages by the colonial government.
+The greater the revenues their territories generated for the Netherlands, the larger the payments they received.
+In addition, the high land rents and compulsory labor services imposed by the colonial state were widely abused by the colonial government, and numerous corrupt European officials.

 'An ingenious device for increasing the Government profit was devised by General Van-der Bosch at the same time as he initiated the culture system.
 An enormous amount of copper coinage was manufactured in Holland, the intrinsic value being rather less than half the nominal value.
 This coinage was made a legal tender, and the cultivator was paid for his produce in this copper coin.
 Thus, as Mr. Money in his work Java; or, How to Manage a Colony, naively remarks:- "The loans, raised in Holland to start the system, produced an effect in Java equal to double their amount."'